Middle School Programs (6th-8th grade)

 6th Grade WNP (Wednesday Night Program)

-6th Graders meet for Wednesday Night Program (WNP).
+6th Graders meet weekly for Wednesday Night Program (WNP).
 They begin by having dinner together and building social connections.
 They spend the rest of the evening dividing their time between Jewish History and Hebrew.
-In history, students learn about Jewish emancipation, The Holocaust, and the foundations of Israel.
+In history, students learn about Jewish emancipation, the Holocaust, and the foundations of Israel.
+We also invite parents to a separate 6th Grade WNP Parent Track (see below).

 Date/Time: Wednesdays, 6:00-8:00pm